craftcms/docs/docs/5.x/reference/field-types/users.md

 Users fields have the following settings:

-- **Sources** – Which user groups (or other user index sources) the field should be able to relate users from.
+- **Sources** – Which user groups (or other user index [source](../../system/elements.md#sources)) the field should be able to relate users from.
 - **Selectable Users Condition** – Rules that determine which users should be available for selection.
 - **Min Relations** – The minimum number of users that must be related with the field at once.
 (Default is no limit.
 - **Max Relations** – The maximum number of users that can be related with the field at once.
 (Default is no limit.)
+- **View Mode** — How the related users are displayed to authors (_List_ or _Cards_).
-- **Selection Label** – The label that should be used on the field’s selection button.
+- **“Add” Button Label** – The label that should be used on the field’s selection button.
+- **Validate related users** — Whether or not validation errors on the related users will be bubbled up.
+- **Translation Method** — How relationships are handled when [propagating changes to other sites](../../system/fields.md#translation-methods).

+### Advanced Settings

+Additional settings are available under the **Advanced** toggle:

+- **Allow self-relations** — If this field is added to the user element field layout, should the author be allowed to select the user they are editing as a relationship to itself?

 ### Multi-Site Settings

-On multi-site installs, the following setting will also be available (under “Advanced”):
+On multi-site installs, the following setting will also be available:

-- **Manage relations on a per-site basis** – Whether each site should get its own set of related users.
+- **Translation Method** — How relationships are handled when [propagating changes to other sites](../../system/fields.md#translation-methods).

+While user elements do have an [affiliated site](../../system/user-management.md#affiliated-site), their content is not localized (and therefore, you cannot establish relationships to a specific site, as you can with other relational fields).
+You may still use the **Translation Method** setting to determine whether authors can select different users for each site, site group, or language.

 ## The Field